jimdigriz/freeradius-oauth2-perl/README.md

 ### 802.1X

 For 802.1X authentication, only EAP-TTLS/PAP is supported, so Linux, Mac OS X and [Microsoft Windows 8](https://adamsync.wordpress.com/2012/05/08/eap-ttls-on-windows-2012-build-8250/) based devices will have no problems.
-Howver, for Microsoft Windows 7 and earlier, you will need to use a supplicant extension such as [SecureW2 Enterprise Client](http://www.securew2.com/enterpriseclient).
+However, for Microsoft Windows 7 and earlier, you will need to use a supplicant extension such as [SecureW2 Enterprise Client](http://www.securew2.com/enterpriseclient).

 You will require a copy of [`eapol_test`](http://deployingradius.com/scripts/eapol_test/) which has to be built from source; [unless you are feeling daring](http://www.eduroam.cz/rad_eap_test/eapol_test/).
 To build it on your target RADIUS server run: